modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/hdk_on_native/index.rst

 massive parallelism of modern CPU and GPU hardware.
 Its execution engine is built on LLVM JIT compiler.

-HDK can be embedded into an application as a python module - `pyhdk`, This module provides Python APIs to the HDK library.
+HDK can be embedded into an application as a python module - ``pyhdk``.
+This module provides Python APIs to the HDK library.
 A specialized in-memory storage layer provides an efficient way to import data in Arrow table format.